Black And Orange Birds: 16 Species in North America

 Vermilion Flycatcher

-This flycatcher isn’t as common as other birds on this list because you only spot it on the southern edge of North America and Mexico.
-It’s a resident species in Mexico, with a few birds wintering along the coasts of California and Florida.
+Vermillion flycatchers aren’t as common as other birds on this list as you can generally only spot them on the southern edge of North America and Mexico.
+It’s a resident species in Mexico, with a few birds wintering along the coasts of southern coastal states like California and Florida.

-The vermilion flycatcher is a small bird between 4.8 and 5.4 inches long.
-The female has a brown back, a reddish belly, and a white breast.
-On the other hand, a male has red underparts and a black back.
-When a male is courting, it brings the female a gift of a shiny item.
+The vermilion flycatcher is a small bird that can grow to over 5 inches long.
+Females have a brown back, a reddish belly, and a white breast, while males have red underparts and a black back.
+When courting, males will often bring females shiny items as gifts to entice them.

-A breeding pair nests up to 30 feet from the ground.
-The nest sits on an open branch, and it accommodates two to four eggs until they hatch about 16 days later.
+A breeding pair of vermillion flycatchers will nest up to 30 feet from the ground.
+Their nests sits on open branches, and they can accommodate two to four eggs until they hatch about 16 days later.

 Watch This!